Dear Amitabh Thakur,

 1. Powers of Chief Information Commissioner vis-a-vis Information Commissioner.

-2. Provisions to Appeal under the RTI Act or Challenge
+2. Provisions to Appeal under the RTI Act or Challenge in the High Court, an Information Commissioner's decision.

 1. Powers of Central/ State Chief Information Commissioner vis-a-vis Central / State Information Commissioner:

-ec.
+Sec.
 12(4) & 15(4) of the RTI Act are relevant to your query, both the sections are verbatim, except for the difference in word Central / State.
 I have copy pasted sec.
 12(4) below for your reference-

 Quote: